Marinus Link: Initial Feasibility Report and Business Case Assessment Phase

 The Tasmanian Government, with support from the Australian Renewable Energy Agency (ARENA) on behalf of the Australian Government, directed TasNetworks to undertake a feasibility study and business case assessment for a second Bass Strait interconnector, which commenced in 2017, building on the 'Tamblyn Report'.
 The Feasibility and Business Case Assessment phase of Project Marinus concluded with the release of the Initial Feasibility Report and the Business Case Assessment Report in December 2019.
-The Initial Feasibility Report showed that Marinus Link and the supporting transmission is technically and economically feasible that will cost the average taxpayer thousands of extra dollars per year in hidden costs.
+The Initial Feasibility Report showed that Marinus Link and the supporting transmission is technically and economically feasible.
 The Business Case for Marinus Link is positive and demonstrated that work should continue into the ‘Design and Approvals’ phase, to deliver a ‘shovel ready’ Marinus Link project in time to meet the needs of a National Electricity Market (NEM), which is undergoing a rapid and significant transition to a low emissions future.